This story is set during Order of the Phoenix and after the end of the Yu-gi-oh series.

 Dumbledore didn't seem the slightest surprised by the fact that the bed was talking.
 "Have you been having nightmares?"

-"Yes, I have them often."
-Yugi felt no need to deny it now that the bed had made it so obvious that he did.
+"Yes", Yugi said shortly, he felt no need to deny it now that the bed had made it so obvious that he did.
 "I relive the events that brought me here in the first place.
 It is not, how do you say it, appreciated."
-He sighed and sat down on a wooden chair, putting his feet with the buckled boots on the desk, and threw an arm over the backrest.
+He sighed and sat down on a wooden chair, putting his feet with the buckled boots on the desk.

 "Nightmares are something we all must deal with on occasion.
 However, when they overstay their welcome, we can get ourselves some help.
 Here is a Sleeping Potion; don't look so troubled.
 It's nothing like these weird pills you've got in the muggle world."
 Dumbledore gave the young man a little smile